JacekPelic/iSeal/README.md

 PS: It happened on my environment that after running application I was unable to make any http requests using Postman.
 Request were completed before response was ready.
 To fix that I had to go to the link provided in 8. and accept in chrome unsafe connection.
 PS 2: Database is seeding on each time that application is starting.
 Which means that on each start it clears all records in database

-To view the database I'm using Microsoft SQL Server Management (although it's only for windows, when your running on Linux consider this https://docs.microsoft.com/pl-pl/sql/sql-operations-studio/what-is?view=sql-server-2017)
+To view the database I'm using Microsoft SQL Server Management (although it's only for windows, when your running on Linux consider this [Microsoft SQL Operations Studio](https://docs.microsoft.com/pl-pl/sql/sql-operations-studio/what-is?view=sql-server-2017)
 To connect to database credentials are: server name: (local)
 login: sa
 password: Test1234!

-List of API calls:
+#List of API calls:

 (Post)
 api/auth/register - Register new User.
 If Organization is empty creates user with no organization.
 If organization or user email already exists return 409 status code